2020 - PRESENT

 The utility of this system involves the expression of several active biosynthetic pathway enzymes and requires an examination of their specificity and stability.
 To this end, we recombinantly expressed chondroitin 6-sulfotransferase in E. coli in active form and made activity improvements to E. coli-expressed chondroitin-4-sulfotransferase through protein engineering strategies adopted to develop more stable mutants.
 This was used to achieve for the first time, in vivo chondroitin sulfate production without the need for animal products.

 (ii) Precursor Synthesis: Heparosan Production in Bacillus megaterium

 Although heparosan production in engineered Bacillus subtilis has been previously reported, the larger GRAS organism, Bacillus megaterium, is a more attractive alternative for industrial scale production since it possesses the intrinsic favorable properties of low protease activity and high secretion capability.
 We have engineered B. megaterium for heparosan production to exploit these attributes.
 The T7 RNA polymerase (T7 RNAP) expression system for B. megaterium, which allows tightly regulated and efficient induction of genes of interest, has been co-opted for control of heparosan synthase (PmHS2).
-Specifically, we showed that B. megaterium MS941 cells co-transformed with pT7-RNAP and pPT7-PmHS2 plasmids can produce heparosan upon induction with xylose, providing an alternative, safe source of heparosan as a precursor for heparin production.
+Specifically, we showed for the first time that engineered B. megaterium MS941 can produce heparosan upon induction with xylose, providing an alternative, safe source of heparosan as a precursor for heparin production.

 (iii) Structural Analysis: Cloning, expression, and characterization of chondroitinase AC II.